Muhammad Ali Jinnah: Family and childhood

-Jinnah's given name at birth was Mahomedali Jinnahbhai, and he likely was born in 1876, to Jinnahbhai Poonja and his wife Mithibai, in a rented apartment on the second floor of Wazir Mansion near Karachi, now in Sindh, Pakistan but then within the Bombay Presidency of British India.
-Jinnah's paternal grandfather was from Paneli Moti village in Gondal state in Kathiawar peninsula (now in Gujarat, India).
-He was of a Gujarati Khoja Nizari Isma'ili Shi’a Muslim background, though Jinnah later followed the Twelver Shi'a teachings.
-After his death, his relatives and other witnesses claimed that he had converted in later life to the Sunni sect of Islam.
-His sectarian affiliation at the time of his death was disputed in multiple court cases.
+Jinnah's given name at birth was Mahomedali Jinnahbhai, and he likely was born on 25 December 1876, to Jinnahbhai Poonja and his wife Mithibai Jinnah, in a rented apartment on the second floor of Wazir Mansion near Karachi, now in Sindh, Pakistan, but then within the Bombay Presidency of British India.
+Jinnah's paternal grandfather lived in Gondal state in Kathiawar peninsula (now in Gujarat, India).
+He himself had a background of following Nizari Isma'ili branch of Shia Islam in Gujarat, though he later followed Twelver Shi'a teachings.
+After his death, his relatives and other witnesses claimed that he had converted later on in life to Sunni Islam.

 Jinnah was from a wealthy merchant background.
-His father was a merchant and was born to a family of textile weavers in the village of Paneli in the princely state of Gondal (Kathiawar, Gujarat); his mother was also of that village.
+His father was a merchant and was born to a family of textile weavers in the village of Paneli in the princely state of Gondal; his mother was from the nearby village of Dhaffa.
 They had moved to Karachi in 1875, having married before their departure.
 Karachi was then enjoying an economic boom: the opening of the Suez Canal in 1869 meant it was 200 nautical miles closer to Europe for shipping than Bombay.
-Jinnah was the second child; he had three brothers and three sisters, including his younger sister Fatima Jinnah.
-The parents were native Gujarati speakers, and the children also came to speak Kutchi and English.
+Jinnah was the eldest child; he had three brothers and four sisters, including his younger sister Fatima Jinnah and younger brother Ahmed Ali Jinnah.
 Jinnah was not fluent in Gujarati, his mother-tongue, nor in Urdu; he was more fluent in English.
 Except for Fatima, little is known of his siblings, where they settled or if they met with their brother as he advanced in his legal and political careers.
-He has sometimes been referred to as a Muhajir by some writers because of his Gujarati ethnicity.
-However, labelling him a "Muhajir" is equivocal due to its official definition referring to Muslim refugees who migrated to Pakistan after the 1947 partition.

 As a boy, Jinnah lived for a time in Bombay with an aunt and may have attended the Gokal Das Tej Primary School there, later on studying at the Cathedral and John Connon School.
-In Karachi, he attended the Sindh-Madrasa-tul-Islam and the Christian Missionary Society High School.
-He gained his matriculation from Bombay University at the high school.
+In Karachi, he attended the Sindh Madressatul Islam and the Christian Missionary Society High School.
+He completed his matriculation from Bombay University.
 In his later years and especially after his death, a large number of stories about the boyhood of Pakistan's founder were circulated: that he spent all his spare time at the police court, listening to the proceedings, and that he studied his books by the glow of street lights for lack of other illumination.
 His official biographer, Hector Bolitho, writing in 1954, interviewed surviving boyhood associates, and obtained a tale that the young Jinnah discouraged other children from playing marbles in the dust, urging them to rise up, keep their hands and clothes clean, and play cricket instead.